-Manchester City Centre is the central business district of Manchester, making it a popular area for owner occupiers who work in the city centre and investors, as the City Centre offers fantastic shopping, recreational and leisure facilities, over 7 million people live within an hours drive of it.
+Manchester City Centre is the central business district of Manchester, making it a popular area for owner occupiers who work in the city centre and investors, as the City Centre offers fantastic shopping, recreational and leisure facilities.
 The areas economy is built on mainly retail and services.
 The City is split into areas below:

 An area between Deansgate and the River Irwell, retaining much of its character, now home to waterside bars and pubs.

 Northwest of Piccadilly Gardens and the hub for alternate and bohemian culture in Manchester.
 Previously was the retail heart of the city until Manchester Arndale opened in the 1970’s.
 It is an area popular for shops, bars, restaurants and nightclubs.

 The Arndale Centre contains numerous shops and the area is also home to Manchester Cathedral, Exchange Square, Market Street and King Street where many large stores such as Harvey Nichols, Marks & Spencer, Selfridges and Next have opened.
 Deansgate is a short walk and the Printworks is a large facility containing an IMAX cinema, numerous bars, restaurants and Manchester’s first Hard Rock Cafe.

 Adjoining Deansgate, this area is noted for glazed, modern buildings, many of which are offices.
 It’s also home to a number of high end retailers such as Armani and Mulberry and many popular restaurants and areas.

 The transport interchange of the centre with rail, tram and bus services all within 5 minutes walk, plus shops, restaurants and bars.